hence-io/hence-inquisitor/README.md

 ## Streamlined Scaffolding

-There are any number of was of creating a slush scaffolding generator, and while it is open and unrestricted, something is lost when no standards are applied to the process in how to build these.
+There are any number of way of creating a slush scaffolding generator, and while it is open and unrestricted, something is lost when no standards are applied to the process in how to build these.

 Glush-util in part was born out of this, seeing the need and desire of having some reusable scaffolding structure,